• Virginia Department of Education

 Benchmark/Evaluation:

-In the lower grades, kindergarten through second, students will be assessed using the Phonological Awareness Literacy Screening (PALS) data.
+In the lower grades, kindergarten through second, students will be assessed using the Virginia Language and Literacy Screening System (VALLSS) data.
 Student progress in kindergarten through fifth grade will be measured using the Measure of Academic Progress or MAP testing.
 In the upper grades, third through fifth grade, student improvement will be measured using Virginia Standard of Learning (SOL) state testing scores.
 We will focus on whether students met projected growth and/or made growth on MAP tests and SOL state tests.
-In addition, student progress will be tracked and assessed using ST Math, Lexia, division Snapshots, division benchmarks, and teacher-created assessments.
+In addition, student progress will be tracked and assessed using Dreambox, Lexia, division Snapshots, division benchmarks, and teacher-created assessments.

 Component 3 §1114(b)(7)(ii):